Boeing names new head of 787 program

 Stallard said the shift will not guarantee Boeing hits its goal of increasing 787 production to 10 planes per month by the end of next year from the current 2-1/2.
 But Boeing is hoping it improves the chances, he said.

-The 787, which entered service in 2011 after three years of delays, was stung this month by news of the most recent glitch, involving incorrect shimming and signs of "delamination" on a support structure in the rear fuselage.
-Delamination occurs when repeated stress causes layered composite materials to separate.
+The 787, which entered service in 2011 after three years of delays, was stung this month by news that as many as 55 assembled planes could have a flaw in the fuselage that will take 10 to 14 days per plane to repair.

-Boeing did not link the leadership shakeup, which takes effect immediately, to the new problem or any dissatisfaction with Fancher's leadership of the program.
+Boeing did not link the leadership shakeup, which takes effect immediately, to dissatisfaction with Fancher's leadership of the program.

 IMPROVING THE ODDS

-Boeing has 870 Dreamliner orders on its books and is eager to burn through some of that backlog.
+Boeing has 870 orders for the airplane on its books and is eager to burn through some of that backlog.
 Some experts think Loftis, who has run the 777 program since April 2007, stands a better chance than Fancher of successfully increasing the build rate.

 "That makes a lot of sense.
 The triple seven has been a very successful program.
 And as we know the challenge with the 787 is now to get production rates up," said EarlyBirdCapital Managing Director Alex Hamilton.